gitcal/PBICRL/README.md

 # Contents

 Each folder contains the code for the four simulation environments used in the paper.
-You can run the code by simply running  <tt> run_experiments.sh <tt>.
+You can run the code by simply running run_experiments.sh.